alessgorgo/SimpleCrypt/README.md

 myfile.txt.bak
 ```

-The original file will be replaced by the encrypted version.
+The original file will then be encrypted.

 ---

 ## Security Features

-1. **AES-256 Encryption**: Encryptix uses AES-256-CBC mode to ensure a high level of data protection.
+1. **AES-256 Encryption**: Encryptix uses AES-256-CBC to secure data, a widely regarded and secure encryption method.
-2. **PBKDF2 Key Derivation**: For better security, passkeys are processed using PBKDF2 (Password-Based Key Derivation Function 2) with 100,000 iterations.
-This method strengthens the encryption by making brute-force attacks more difficult.
+2. **PBKDF2 Key Derivation**: Passkeys are derived using **PBKDF2** with 100,000 iterations, which strengthens the encryption against brute-force attacks.
-3. **Environment Variable**: Password can be passed via the `$PASSWORD` environment variable for automation or script integration, eliminating the need for interactive input in some scenarios.
+3. **Password via Environment Variable**: The `$PASSWORD` environment variable can be used to securely pass passwords for automated operations.
+4. **Encrypted Data in JSON**: Encrypted files now store their initialization vector (IV) within a JSON format for better portability.

 ---